robinrendle/robinrendle.com/_posts/2013-12-12-empty-libraries.md

 Games are worth recording simply because of those experiences, now the property of over a billion people that play them on a regular basis.
 But much like how a physical shelf can shed light on a person’s character, a video game library can reveal so much about how they see the world around them.
 This is, in and of itself, worth the effort it might take in archiving them all properly.

-***
+---

-I know that admitting to this sort of unadorned *love* for an art form is still relatively weird (I kind of hope it’s always strange because I remember them as fondly as the vacations I took as a child, or old films, or wonderful museum exhibits, or the books that drove me wild with excitement).
+I know that admitting to this sort of unadorned _love_ for an art form is still relatively weird (I kind of hope it’s always strange because I remember them as fondly as the vacations I took as a child, or old films, or wonderful museum exhibits, or the books that drove me wild with excitement).
 So although it might sound kind of silly, all of that time navigating those villages, towns and galaxies that made up the various pixelated stories in between, stories that I’ve spent so much of my life with, all of it is precious to me – I don’t regret a single moment with any of them.

 But for how long will we remember these experiences without a library to guide us through?
 Trapped in the carcass of legacy formats, buried on top of older games, there’s a good chance these memories will die with those now useless, unreadable objects that came before us.